-Field Variable Description - NGN, NGN=[0] Generate all weather variables (spatially distributed). cont.
-NGN=[-1] Generate all weather variables (same values for all subareas) NGN=[1] Read precipitation; generate other variables.
+Field Variable Description NGN, NGN=[0] Generate all weather variables (spatially distributed). cont.
+NGN=[-1] Generate all weather variables (spatially distributed). subareas) NGN=[1] Read precipitation; generate other variables.
 NGN=[2] Read maximum and minimum temperatures and precipitation; generate other variables.
 NGN=[3] Read solar radiation and precipitation; generate other variables NGN=[4] Read wind speed and precipitation; generate other variables.
-NGN=[5] Read relative humidity and precipitation; generate other variables.
+NGN=[5] Read relative humidity and precipitation; generate othe variables.
 NGN=[23] Read maximum and minimum temperatures, solar radiation, and precipitation; generate wind speed and relative humidity.
-NGN=[2345] Read all weather variables NOTE: if MLRN .DAT is activated with years>0, then NGN must be equal
+NGN=[2345] Read all weather variables ed.
+The model will use all available data for the selected ate when data for those select parameters is missing.
+7 IGN Number of Times Rat Starts ndom Number Generator Cycles Before Simulations daily weather data for IGN, the user can alter enerator is used to generate stochastically a series of input into other components of APEX.
+By changing the sequence of generated weather data without statistical properties.
+(Range: 0-100) To use the default rand default value for IGN. dom numbers, the user should set IGN to 0.
+This is the ser may wish to vary the weather sequence between run IGN to a different number each time the model is run. default set of random e a random number generator, which will replace the numbers with a new set.
+The value to which IGN is set r of times the random number generator is cycled before